 Change in Home Energy type; and

-Applicant passes away and surviving Household Members remain in the Household.
+Primary Applicant passes away and surviving eligible Household Members remain in the Household, including at least one adult.

 Program benefits will only be available for reissue or transfer during the Program Year of issue up until March 31st of the Program Year immediately following.

-In order to reissue or transfer a Benefit MaineHousing may require the Household to provide an Application update form bearing the Applicant’s signature and date.
-Failure to provide the information may result in delay or forfeiture of the Benefit.
+In order to reissue or transfer a Benefit MaineHousing may require the Household to provide an Application Update Form bearing the Primary Applicant’s signature and date.
+Failure to provide the information within 30 days, may result in delay or forfeiture of the Benefit.

-Program Benefits may not be eligible for reissue or transfer if the Applicant committed Errors and Program Abuse when completing the Application, there was an Overpayment, the
+Program Benefits may not be eligible for reissue or transfer if the Primary Applicant committed Errors and Program Abuse when completing the Application, there was an Overpayment, the

-Applicant’s primary residence changes to a nursing home or long term care facility and there are no remaining Household Members, the Household moves to Subsidized Housing with heat included, the Applicant moves into another Household that received a Benefit in the current Program Year, the Household moves into an ineligible Dwelling Unit, the Program Benefit was not reissued before the deadline, the Applicant passes away and there are no surviving Household Members or the Household moves out of State.
+Primary Applicant’s primary residence changes to a nursing home or long term care facility and there are no remaining Household Members, the Household moves to Subsidized Housing with heat included, the Primary Applicant moves into another Household that received a Benefit in the current Program Year, the Household moves into an ineligible Dwelling Unit, the Program Benefit was not reissued before the deadline, the Primary Applicant passes away and there are no surviving Household Members or the Household moves out of State.

 Vendors that receive a Benefit return form requesting the return of Benefits paid to Vendor on behalf of Eligible Households, shall return such Benefits to MaineHousing within fifteen (15) business days of date of Benefit return form.
 Once the funds are received, MaineHousing will process the reissue or transfer as appropriate within fifteen (15) calendar days of receiving all required documentation.